JohnMulligan/road_requests_exercise/Reader641.md

 ### General Notes on Exploring JSON Files in Python
 ----
+The following is some general notes on how one may explore a JSON file in python with only access to the standard library.
+It is by no means an exhaustive list.

 **Understanding JSON Structure in Python**

 JSON data is represented in Python as nested collections: primarily as dictionaries, lists, and strings.
-A full breakdown is shown below[^1]:
+A full breakdown is shown below[^2]:

 | JSON Type | Python Type | Description |
 |---|---|---|